Table of contents

 Housing Cycle Melbourne

-Housing Cycle Hobart
+Housing Cycles Hobart

 Here's how the Adelaide property market performed.

-Housing Cycle Adelaide
+Housing Cycles Adelaide

 Housing Cycle Canberra

-Housing Cycle Darwin
+Housing Cycles Darwin

 Here's how many properties are for sale at the moment

 • The problem is that very few are A Grade homes or investment grade properties.
-Owners of quality properties are holding onto them.
+Owners of quality properties are still holding onto them.

 Number Of New Listings National Dwellings